 A large percentage of your shoppers will be using mobile devices to browse your site, so it’s important that your checkout process is optimized to suit the needs of mobile users.
 Consumers reportedly spent $517.4 billion online with U.S. merchants in 2018, which is a 15 percent increase from online spending in 2017, according to Internet Retailer’s analysis of industry data and historical U.S. Commerce Department figures.

 Don’t miss out on these significant profit gains.
 Make sure your site is responsive, and adapts to a wide-range of mobile screen sizes.

 Every element of your checkout process should be clear and simple to understand.
 One way to achieve this is to include form field guidelines and descriptive text with as many fields as possible.
 In other words, tell people exactly what should go in each field — don’t make them guess.

 If you have specific parameters or formats for fields (such as dates or email addresses), include instructions.
 If there are errors in the input fields, highlight those fields for the customer in real-time so they can be quickly remedied.

 The fewer the number of clicks or steps involved in your checkout process, the more likely it is that customers will complete it.
 Do whatever you can to reduce the number of actions required to complete checkout.
 For example, implement address verification tools which use Google maps API to fill up address fields.

-Reduce the number of pages involved in your checkout process to significantly simplify the experience.
+Reduce the number of pages involved in your checkout process to give shoppers a faster checkout experience.
 There’s a reason why every major ecommerce brand has adopted a one-page checkout.
 It drastically reduces the number of pages that a customer needs to jump through, and provides for an overall better user experience.